normis-sec/encryptbackup/README.md

 # encryptbackup

-Bash script to crypt mysql backup
+Bash script to create **zip protected archive** of our MySQL database!